A Clean Framework for Change

-You will not get the most from ACFC if you use it like a linear technique that you guide a client through step-by-step.
+You will not get the most from ACFC if you use it like a linear technique that you take a client through step-by-step.
 The key is to use ACFC

 4. James Lawley & Penny Tompkins, A Model of Musing: The Message in a Metaphor, Anchor Point Vol. 16, No. 5, May 2002.

 5. Penny Tompkins and James Lawley, Coaching for P.R.O's, Coach the Coach, Feb.
 2006.